 - From the time a fish strikes or takes a bait or lure, the angler must hook, fight and land or boat the fish without the aid of any other person, except as provided for in these regulations.
 (CLARIFICATION to ANGLING RULE 1.)
-If the mate is letting out a bait or lure and the reel is in free spool, the rod can be put back in the cover board or handed to the angler.
-Under no circumstances can any drag be put on the reel.
-This situation is legal.
+If the mate is letting out a bait or lure and the reel is in free spool, the rod can be put back in the cover board.
+(This situation is legal) Under no circumstances can any drag be put on the reel or the rod be handed to another person.
 The rationale is that the hook has not been set with the reel out of gear.
 When retrieving a bait or lure the fish would be disqualified immediately if the rod is put back into the cover board or transferred to another person as the reel is in gear and the hook has been set.

 - If a rodholder is used and a fish takes the bait or lure, the angler must remove the rod from the holder as quickly as possible.

 - In the event of a multiple strike on separate lines being fished by a single angler, only the first fish fought will be considered for an Australian record.

 - If a double line is used, the intent of the regulations is that the fish is to be fought on the single line for most of the time that it takes to land the fish.

 - The harness may be replaced or adjusted by a person other than the angler.